COVID-19 vaccination information:

 COVID-19 vaccination clinic schedules and COVID-19 information can be found at www.publichealth.pottcounty-IA.gov or by calling Pottawattamie Public Health at 712-242-1120.

 The following precautions and processes have been implemented in response to COVID-19 in our community:

 At VNA, the health and safety of our patients and staff is the highest priority.
-Regular hand washing and the use of hand sanitizer has always been part of our care routine and we will continue to be extra vigilant after cases of COVID-19 have been reported in our area.
+Regular hand washing and the use of hand sanitizer has always been part of our care routine, and we continue to be extra vigilant during the pandemic.
 Patients and nurses must wash their hands or use hand sanitizer before any treatment is provided.
-VNA custodial staff has conducted regular and thorough cleaning of our facility and we are increasing daily cleaning, especially in areas that are touched most often.
+VNA custodial staff has conducted regular and thorough cleaning of our facility, and we are increasing daily cleaning, especially in areas that are touched most often.
 Many staff members are working remotely and have limited time in the office.

 VNA staff who exhibit any symptoms or have been exposed to someone with a fever, cough, shortness of breath or difficulty breathing are being told to stay home.
 VNA has implemented the following:

 - VNA nurses are conducting a respiratory and travel screening process prior to each patient visit.
 Once given the all-clear, care will proceed as normal.

 - To limit potential exposure among our nurses, all patients are asked to wear a mask during visits regardless of their vaccination status.

 - Nurses are evaluating, on a case-by-case basis, if masks, gowns or other precautions are needed to care for patients.

 - For patients exhibiting COVID-19 symptoms, treatment options are being evaluated.
 In some cases, VNA is utilizing virtual technology as an opportunity for our patients to speak directly with their nurse via phone, laptop or smartphone.

 - We are providing guidance and direction in helping patients and their families limit exposure.